-- 2.11 Dedicated Computing and ICT lessons are provided for pupils in Years Seven Nine and departments are encouraged to integrate the use of Computing and ICT into their schemes of work at all levels. - 2.12 Ethical, moral, spiritual, social and cultural issues are addressed in subject lessons, PHSCE lessons and in assemblies.
-The programme for PHSCE is devised by the Heads of Section and Heads of Year in consultation with the Assistant Head (Pastoral) and the Form Tutors.
-For the academic year 2023-24 there will be a rolling programme of whole school PHSCE sessions.
-In addition, Year Seven, Eight and Nine pupils will receive a timetables, Form-based PSHCE session each fortnight.
+- 2.11 Dedicated Computing and ICT lessons are provided for pupils in Years Seven Nine and departments are encouraged to integrate the use of Computing and ICT into their schemes of work at all levels. - 2.12 Ethical, moral, spiritual, social and cultural issues are addressed in subject lessons, PSHCE lessons and in assemblies.
+The programme for PSHCE is devised by the Head of PSHCE in consultation with the Assistant Head PSHCE, Deputy Head (Pastoral) and the teachers of PSHCE.
+For the Academic Year 2025-26, all pupils from Year Seven to Eleven will have a timetabled PSHCE lesson.
+Students in the Sixth Form have PSHCE delivered through tutor time and Enrichment.
+Discussions are also held in afternoon registrations with form tutors.